RosettaCommons/documentation/application_documentation/analysis/energy_based_clustering_application.md

 # Notes on development history

 This application began life as `vmullig/bettercluster.cc`, a pilot application created on 6 May 2013.
 Many features have been added since then, including cyclic permutations, support for internal peptide symmetry, and support for non-canonicals.
 A few features have also been removed, such as principal component analysis (PCA) on each cluster.
 On 23 October 2017, a heavily cleaned-up version was added to the Rosetta public applications repository for general use.
+On 8 May 2019, an option was added to allow Ramachandran bin analysis to be performed on-the-fly, during clustering.
+(Previously, this analysis was performed after the fact with a Python script.)

 # References